 What is personal information?

-Why does the Agency collect and handle personal information?
+Why do we collect and handle personal information?

-- individuals who deal with the Agency as part of consultation, including a reference group or as a representative of a stakeholder organisation;
+- when you deal with us as part of a consultation.
+For example, as part of a reference group, a representative of the community or a stakeholder organisation

 - in person.